conmaol/maglocunus/l/LLMs.md

 The response should be a sensible, relevant and appropriate continuation of the prompt.

-Here is a diagram showing how a user interacts with and LLM:
+Here is a diagram showing how a user interacts with an LLM:

 ```mermaid
   graph LR